 It is not clear how much Claudius knew about the Jews at the time, but any threat to his power needed to be dealt with decisively.

-Unfortunately, Claudius' reign was not without its scandals.
+Unfortunately, Claudius' personal life was filled with scandals.
 According to a number of ancient writers, the women in his life exerted significant control over him.

-His wife Messalina was known for her promiscuity, and she even married one of her lovers while Claudius was still alive.
+However, it was his wife Messalina that was notorious for her promiscuity, and she even married one of her lovers while Claudius was still alive.

 She had given Claudius a son, called Britannicus.
 Messalina planned with her lover, Gaius Silius, to kill Claudius and put Britannicus in power so that they could serve as regents.

-However, the plot was uncovered, and Claudius was swift in exacting vengeance.
+However, the plot was uncovered in 48 BC, and Claudius was swift in exacting vengeance.
 He ordered Messalina to commit suicide.

 When she failed to do so successfully, she was stabbed to death by Claudius' soldiers.